Unveiling Hierarchical Invariants in Multiphoton Linear Optics

-In the evolution module, arbitrary linear optical unitary evolution on the two polarization modes are implemented using a QHQ wave plate group, comsisting of a half-wave plate (HWP) sandwiched between two quarter-wave plates (QWPs).
-In the measurement module, a beam displacer (BD) followed by two pseudo photon-number-resolving detectors (PPNRDs) enables projections onto the two-photon two-mode bases.
-Each PPNRD is realized by a FBS followed by two APDs.
-Coincidence events among the four APDs correspond to projections onto specific Fock states: \{1, 2\} for \(\ket{2_H, 0_V}\); \{1, 3\}, \{1, 4\}, \{2, 3\} and \{2, 4\} for \(\ket{1_H, 1_V}\); and \{3, 4\} for \(\ket{0_H, 2_V}\).
-A QWP and an HWP positioned before the BD can be configured in various settings to enable projective measurements onto different states.
-Six distinct QWP–HWP settings in the measurement module facilitate quantum state tomography (QST) of the two-photon states~\cite{adamson_multiparticle_2007, banchi_multiphoton_2018} (see the SM Sec.~\uppercase\expandafter{\romannumeral9}~\cite{Supplementary}).
-For each input state $\ket{\psi_\alpha}$, we apply eight distinct LON unitaries $U _k$ (see SM Sec.~\uppercase\expandafter{\romannumeral8}~\cite{Supplementary}), yielding the measured invariants $I_{t^\prime}^{(k)}$ for $k=1,2,...,8$.
-Due to experimental uncertainties, these values may deviate slightly from the theoretical invariant $I_{t^\prime}$.
-Therefore, for each input state $\ket{\psi_\alpha}$, we define the average experimental invariant $\bar{I}_{t^\prime}$ as the mean of the measured values $\{I_{t^\prime}^{(k)}\}$.
+The experimental setup for our two-photon two-mode demonstration is illustrated in Fig.~\ref{fig:exp}.
+It comprises three modules: state preparation (a), evolution (b), and measurement (c).
+In the state preparation module, photon pairs are generated via type-II beam-like SPDC, pumped by a frequency-doubled Ti:sapphire laser.
+One photon of each pair is prepared as $\cos 2\theta\ket{H}+\sin2\theta\ket{V}$ via a HWP, while the other is initialized in $\ket{H}$, where $\ket{H}$ and $\ket{V}$ denote horizontal and vertical polarizations, respectively.
+To generate two-photon states with distinct invariants, we perform Hong-Ou-Mandel (HOM) interference~\cite{hong_measurement_1987, branczyk_hongoumandel_2017} at an NPBS and postselect events in which both photons exit the same output port.
+This prepares a family of states $\ket{\psi_\alpha}=\cos\alpha\,\ket{2_H,0_V}+\sin\alpha\,\ket{1_H,1_V}$ with $0\le\alpha\le\pi/2$, where $\alpha$ is set by $\theta$ (see SM Sec.~J~\cite{Supplementary}).
+In the evolution module, arbitrary linear optical unitary evolution on the two polarization modes can be realized using a QHQ wave plate group, where a HWP is sandwiched between two QWPs.
+For each input state $\rho_\alpha = \ket{\psi_\alpha}\!\!\bra{\psi_\alpha}$, we apply eight representative LON unitaries $U_k$ (see SM Sec.~K~\cite{Supplementary}), generating the output states $\rho_{\alpha, k}:= U_k \rho_{\alpha} U^\dagger_k$.
+In the measurement module, a beam displacer (BD) followed by two pseudo photon-number-resolving detectors (PPNRDs) enables projections onto the two-photon two-mode basis states.
+Coincidence events among the four APDs correspond to projections onto specific Fock states: \{1, 2\} for \(\ket{2_H, 0_V}\), \{3, 4\} for \(\ket{0_H, 2_V}\), and all others for \(\ket{1_H, 1_V}\).
+A QWP and an HWP placed before the BD rotate the measurement basis, and six QWP--HWP settings are used for quantum state tomography~\cite{adamson_multiparticle_2007, banchi_multiphoton_2018} (see SM Sec.~L~\cite{Supplementary}).